deepflowio/docs/translate/translated/01-about/05-editions.md

 # Community Edition

-The DeepFlow Community Edition is an open-source version, a highly automated observability `data platform`.
+DeepFlow Community Edition is an open-source version, a highly automated observability `data platform`.
-Its core is licensed under Apache 2.0, and the frontend is entirely based on Grafana, thus adopting an AGPL license.
+Its core is licensed under Apache 2.0, and the frontend is entirely based on Grafana, thus adopting the AGPL license.
-It includes essential features for efficiently building observability, including:
+It includes common functionalities required for efficient observability construction, such as:

 - Universal Map (AutoMetrics)
   - Automatically collects application, network, and system full-stack performance metrics based on eBPF/cBPF